Intuitive Eating: My Experience.

 I have always been the person who has breakfast at ‘the right’ time which in my head has always been 9am.
 But, the other day I woke up hungry.
 Actually not just hungry, ravenous.

-I woke up James to tell him I was going to have breakfast and completely unfazed by it, he just shrugged and said, ‘okay?’…
+I woke my siaster up to tell her I was going to have breakfast and completely unfazed by it, she just shrugged and said, ‘okay?’…

 A few moments later as I tucked in, I realised I was also unfazed by the fact I was eating at that time.
 Now, a few years ago that would have probably spiralled into one of two scenarios.

 The first, trying to ignore my hunger.
 Beating myself up for feeling hungry and wanting breakfast.
 Trying to trick my mind into thinking I wasn’t in fact hungry and didn’t need/deserve food.